 Heap of Birds is a multi-media artist whose works range from drawings and paintings to monumental outdoor sculpture.
 Best known for his use of the written language, his pieces often incorporate short, sharp, painted messages.
 He “wields words like weapons,” wrote Art in America in a 2017 cover story about his life and his work.
 “The pithy phrases he scrawls on paintings and monoprints are searing indictments, calling out state violence against indigenous people.”

 In 2007, the Smithsonian Institution’s National Museum of the American Indian invited Heap of Birds to participate in the Venice Biennale.
 His “Most Serene Republics” project included installations throughout Venice honoring the warriors who were coerced into performing in Buffalo Bill’s Wild West show, particularly those who died while the show toured Europe.
 Heap of Birds’ work also has been exhibited at the Museum of Modern Art, Whitney Museum of American Art, the National Museum of the American Indian, the National Gallery of Canada, the Metropolitan Museum of Art, Museum of Contemporary Art Australia and documenta in Kassel, Germany.
 He has received grants and awards from the National Endowment for the Arts, the Rockefeller Foundation, the Louis Comfort Tiffany Foundation, the Wallace Foundation, the Bonfils-Stanton Foundation and the Pew Charitable Trusts.
 He was named a USA Ford Fellow in 2012.
 Currently professor emeritus in the Department of Native American Studies at the University of Oklahoma, Heap of Birds also has taught as a visiting professor at Yale University, the Rhode Island School of Design and the Michaelis School of Fine Art in South Africa.
-Before attending the Tyler School of Art, he earned a BFA degree from the University of Kansas in 1976 and attended the Royal College of Art in London.
+Before attending the Tyler School of Art and Architecture, he earned a BFA degree from the University of Kansas in 1976 and attended the Royal College of Art in London.

 Text: Hillel J. Hoffmann